 Canvas sails on the rooftop are a visual clue that the convention center is managed in a way that respects the environment.
 The sails allow Hawaii’s trade winds to circulate throughout the building, providing passive air conditioning and venting excess heat out of the building naturally.

 “At the Hawai‘i Convention Center, our guests, planners, staff and communities have come together for more than two decades to preserve, protect and enhance the natural beauty of the Hawaiian Islands,” says Teri Orton, general manager of the Hawai‘i Convention Center.

 Inside, a host of sustainable solutions ensures that the convention center performs efficiently and keeps guests comfortable.
-These include:
+Here are 14 they used: